 See and explore Boston as you never have before!
 This interdisciplinary course focuses on Boston and the various cultural and socio-political forces that have defined it and shaped it over the years.
 Primary focus is placed upon literary works produced in Boston or which deal with Boston as a theme, including the work of John Winthrop, Phillis Wheatley, Henry Wadsworth Longfellow, Louisa May Alcott, and Henry James.
 This rich material will be organized into major historical periods, e.g. colonial, nineteenth century, etc., with an extensive analysis of the social and cultural history and art/architecture produced in each period.
 There will be field trips to various locations throughout Boston.
-Spring 2012 and alternate years.
+Spring in alternate years.
 Prerequisite: Any lower-level AH, EN, HI, or SPS course or permission of the instructor.
 Group: IDS

 Senior Internship for Double Majors (8 credits)